 Following up personally with students is the most effective way to demonstrate your on-going care and willingness to help.
 Ask how they are doing, what resources they might have used and if they found them helpful.

 What do I need to share?

 If a student reveals to you that they intend to harm themselves or someone else, that is something you cannot keep confidential.
-In that case, talk to your supervisor, and contact Counseling and Psychological Services or the Office of Student Support and Case Management.
+In that case, talk to your supervisor, and contact Counseling and Psychological Services or the Student Support and Advocacy Center.
 Call 9-1-1 in an emergency.

 Counseling and Psychological Services: 703-993-2380

 University Police: Non-emergency 703-993-2810 Emergency 911